 We may keep certain documents such as your insurance policy document or certificates, while we are awaiting full payment of premiums.
 In these circumstances, we will ensure that you receive full details of your insurance cover and will provide you with any documents that you are required to have by law.

 Premiums we collect from you are held in an insurance broking bank account specifically used for the purpose of holding client premiums.
-By virtue of agreements we hold with some insurers we collect premiums as their agent.
+By virtue of agreements we hold with most insurers we collect premiums as their agent.
 Therefore once we have collected premiums from you, under the terms of our agreements with insurers, those premiums are treated as having been paid to them.
 We will remit the premiums to insurers, after deduction of our commission, in accordance with the terms of our agreements.
 In arranging your insurances, we may employ the services of other authorised and regulated intermediaries and your premiums may be passed to them for payment to insurers.

 Where “risk transfer” is not in place premiums that we collect from you will also be held in a Client Money Bank account.
 We will hold the client money as trustee on your behalf.
 The Client Money Bank Account is set up as a statutory trust governed by FCA rules.
 This means that once the client money is segregated into the Client Money Bank Account, it falls into our legal ownership but remains in the beneficial ownership of customers whose premiums are deposited in the Account.
 If we become insolvent, the terms of the trust dictate that customers will have a prior claim on the client money in the Account according to their respective interest in the client money.
 The costs relating to the distribution of client money may have to be borne by the trust.

 We will always act honestly, fairly and professionally when dealing with you.
 Occasionally situations may arise where a Conflict of Interest may arise and if this is the case we will advise you of it before we proceed further and detail any steps we have taken to ensure fair treatment.
 If you require further details you may request a copy of our Conflict of Interest policy.